EmuDeck/emudeck.github.io/docs/frequently-asked-questions/steamos/index.md

     1. <img src="https://user-images.githubusercontent.com/108900299/219220123-0e911910-883d-4a2b-b46d-73b55378636a.png" height="300">
 8. When you reach the `Update emulator's configurations` page on the EmuDeck installer, make sure to select everything that you used previously to ensure that all of your emulators and tools are properly configured with your SD Card.
     1. <img src="https://user-images.githubusercontent.com/108900299/208755070-937a5ced-b6d9-4a3e-92fe-142c63acd272.png" height="300">
-9. Re-run Steam ROM Manager to update the shortcuts for your emulators, EmulationStation-DE, and ROMs.
+9. Re-run Steam ROM Manager to update the shortcuts for your emulators, ES-DE, and ROMs.
-    1. Even if you only use Steam ROM Manager to add emulators or EmulationStation-DE to your Steam Library, make sure to re-run it to ensure that the shortcuts are properly updated.
+    1. Even if you only use Steam ROM Manager to add emulators or ES-DE to your Steam Library, make sure to re-run it to ensure that the shortcuts are properly updated.
 10. Your EmuDeck setup will now officially be transferred over to your SD card.

 ***